borntofrappe/Practice-Front-End-Web-Development/D3 Infograph Price of Carburant/README.md

 A few thoughts jotted down while developing the application.

+### Update 13/11

+With all the visualizations completed, it is a matter of crafting the infograph as a whole.
+In the development I discovered better and better ways to craft the visualizations, to the point that even the first couple of folders in this very project contain D3 logic I consider rather hack-y.

+With repetition comes improvement and demand for additional improvements.
+There are incidentally many lines of code repeating each other over and over.
+With this in mind, and perhaps for future projects with D3, it might be best to actually craft a function, a re-usable chunk of code which accepts a few parameters, among which the data, and spits out a fitting visualization.

 ### Update 12/11

 Barring unforseen circumstances, I am on the path of completing every separate visualizations, pretty rapidbly.
 To further motivate development, here's a short list of what is left: